astropy/photutils/docs/grouping.rst

 are defined as those close enough together such that they need to be fit simultaneously, i.e., their profiles overlap.

-Photoutils currently provides two classes to group stars:
+Photutils currently provides two classes to group stars:

   * :class:`~photutils.psf.DAOGroup`:  An implementation of the
     `DAOPHOT